Saiteja1610/Spotify-Data-Pipeline-Using-AWS-And-Snowflake-/README.md

-# Spotify Data Pipeline – Extract, Transform, and Analyze with AWS
+# Spotify Data Pipeline – Extract, Transform, and Analyze with AWS and Snowflake
 **Author:** Lagudu Sai teja

 ---